Researchers

 Check it out!!

-ESSB participates in Gravitation programme on the Algorithmic Society
+Movez Lab participates in the Gravitation programme about the Algorithmic Society

 Check it out!!

-The Erasmus initiative 'Societal Impact of AI' aims to bring together knowledge around AI from different disciplines and sectors.
+The Erasmus initiative 'Societal Impact of AI' aims to bring together knowledge around AI from different disciplines and co-creates with society.

 Check it out!!